GeorgeKarakyklas/ESPN-Boxscores/README.md

 - Push information such as description and and query list to ipfs which will be displayed on zap admin site
 - Listen to query with format of (`coin_name`) (coin's name has to be in the list of coingecko coins list )
     + Example ("bitcoin")
-- Respond with coin's usd price
+- Respond with coin's usd price -->

-## TODO :
-- Binance
-- Bitfinex
-- Bittrex